Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • metabolic acidosis;

-• hyperamilasemia.
+• hyperamylasemia.

 • pain syndrome in the muscle structures of the lower extremities.
 Tends to increase at night;

-Violation of blood circulation in the heart muscle
+Poor circulation in the heart muscle

 • weakness and pain in the left hand;